Ji4n1ng/OpenInTerminal/README.md

 ## Special Thanks to ❤️

-Thanks to all contributors.
+Thanks to all backers and contributors.
 Your work makes OpenInTerminal better.

 ### Contributors